Hebs-Web-Design/email-service/README.md

 You will need to set up a verified domain in Mailgun and create a sending API key.

+In addition you will need to configure one or more email templates to use for the admin/user emails.

 ### Set up your Function

 ```ts